 In 2012, our 10th Anniversary, we launched our first ever member program, the prestigious Art Activist Society, at our sold out Black Tie Affair.
 We unveiled our highest honor: the Masters of Erotic Art.
 We forged exciting new partnerships with Nude Nite and The Dirty Show, and are participating in the Fremont Fair and Seattle Pride, some of Seattle’s largest and most infamous events.

 2012 Festival Gallery, Grand Finale Weekend (Flickr)

-In 2013, we occupied the lush venue of the ShowBox SODO.
+In 2013, we occupied the decadent and intimate venue of the ShowBox SODO.
 We focused on our mission: …to encourage the creation, enjoyment, and purchase of erotic art … and we exceeded our Festival sales goals, selling nearly 30% of the exhibition art.

-This year we return to the Seattle Center Exhibition Hall, an amazingly beautiful venue, where we can expand our offerings in all Festival categories of art.
+In 2014, we returned to the Seattle Center Exhibition Hall, an amazingly beautiful venue, where we expanded our offerings in all Festival categories of art.

 2014 Festival Catalog (.pdf)

 In 2015, our goal was to fill the Seattle Center Exhibition Hall with as much performance art throughout the whole Festival.
 Performance artists such as Gender Tender tailored ambient performances to the visual art exhibition.